influxdata/telegraf/plugins/inputs/eventhub/README.md

   ## By default the event hub receives all messages present on the broker.
   ## Alternative modes can be set below.
 The timestamp should be in RFC3339 format.
+  ## The 3 options below only apply if no valid persister is read from memory or file (e.g. first run).
   # from_timestamp = ""
   # starting_offset = ""
   # latest = true